ahmedanwar123/Branching-and-pull-requests/README.md

 ## About

-This repository is under construction till now it aims to provide a clear understanding of how to utilize Git branching and pull requests in your development workflow.
+This repository is under construction till now.
+It aims to provide a clear understanding of how to utilize Git branching and pull requests in your development workflow.
 Whether you're a beginner learning the basics or an experienced developer looking to refine your skills, this resource offers valuable insights and examples.

 ## Contents